EducationalTestingService/metaphor/NAACL-FLP-shared-task/README.md

 # Shared Task on Metaphor Detection

-This repository contains the dataset used in the [shared task on metaphor detection](https://competitions.codalab.org/competitions/17805) in the [First Workshop on Figurative Language Processing](https://sites.google.com/site/figlangworkshop/), NAACL 2018, and [Second Workshop on Figurative Language Processing](https://sites.google.com/view/figlang2020/home), ACL 2020.
+This repository contains the dataset used in the [shared task on metaphor detection](https://competitions.codalab.org/competitions/17805) in the [First Workshop on Figurative Language Processing](https://sites.google.com/site/figlangworkshop/), NAACL 2018, and the [second shared task on metaphor detection](https://competitions.codalab.org/competitions/22188) in the [Second Workshop on Figurative Language Processing](https://sites.google.com/view/figlang2020/home), ACL 2020.

 Main Dataset
 ---------
 For the shared task, we are using the VU Amsterdam Metaphor Corpus (VUA).
 There are altogether 117 texts covering four genres (academic, conversation, fiction, news).
-Please write to cleong@ets.org so that we can send you the XML.
+Please write to cleong@ets.org so that we can send you the VUA XML.

 Task Details
 ---------